robmcmullen/rexmenu/README.rst

 RexMenu
 ============================

-A simple image-tiling multipurpose program launcher, designed primarily as frontend for MAME but easily supporting other emulators.
+A simple image-tiling program launcher, designed primarily as frontend for MAME but easily supporting other emulators.

 .. image:: resources/screenshot.png
    :align: center